 If an item you require is not available at Abertay or another library locally, it may be possible to obtain it through our Inter-library Loans Service.

-If there is a particular book that you need for your research project you should contact your Academic Librarian to ask if it would be possible to buy a copy using the Library budget.
+If there is a particular book that is need for your research project you should contact your Academic Librarian to ask if the Library can purchase a copy.

 The SCONUL Access scheme allows many university library users access to study spaces or books and journals at other libraries that belong to the scheme.
 Applications to join an external library must be made online via the SCONUL Access application.
 If you have any queries regarding the SCONUL Access or completing the application form, email sez@abertay.ac.uk.

-Abertay's Research Repository lists all Abertay PhD theses.
+Abertay's Research Portal lists all Abertay PhD theses.
 You can search for theses on the portal by title, author or keywords.
 Many of the theses are freely available to read and download but some may be under a temporary embargo.
-If you have a query about a particular thesis on the research portal that you are unable to access, email repository@abertay.ac.uk .
-Masters by Research (MbR) and Master of Philosophy (MPhil) theses published from 2016 onwards are also available on the research portal.
-Older MbR and MPhil theses are available in print in the Library.
+If you have a query about a particular thesis on the research portal that you are unable to access, email repository@abertay.ac.uk.

-If you want to find other UK PhD theses search EThOS (Electronic Thesis Online Service) .
+Other UK PhD theses can be found by searching EThOS - the Electronic Thesis Online Service from the British Library.
 EThOS holds records for most UK PhD theses.
 For non-UK theses, there are several databases that you can search.
 Further information on finding non-UK theses are available from here.

 Published datasets can be a valuable resource to use and cite in your research.
 Datasets across many disciplines can be found in data centres and repositories, some of which are established by research funders and researcher communities.
-Advice on finding and reusing datasets can be found on our Datasets page.
+Advice on finding and reusing datasets can be found on the Finding and reusing datasets support page.

 Support for Undertaking Research